jschaefer-hub/showerpy/README.md

 Then, press *Enter* again and confirm with `yes` to accept the selected CORSIKA program options.

 **Please Note**:
-If you are re-running `coconut`, the settings used for the previous compilation are cached.
+- If you are re-running `coconut`, the settings used for the previous compilation are cached.
 You can automatically select them by pressing **Enter**.
+- If you want to start fresh, you can disable cached options using `./coconut --no-cached -e`.

 ## Compilation